Remgax/towerofmadness/Documents/Tower of Madness - About the Games Conception.md

 ## Can you tell us a little bit about yourself?

 Well, my name is Milán Kormány and currently I'm a full time Software developer and university student.
-I play video games since I was 8-10.
-Started with a Sega Mega Drive :video_game:, but when I got my first pc with Windows 95 on it, I could not stop playing.
-My all the favourite video game...
+I've been playing video games since I was 8-10.
+Started with Sega Mega Drive :video_game:, but when I got my first pc with Windows 95 on it, I could not stop playing.
+My all time favourite video game...
 Yes you guessed it...
 Doom! :gun: :gun::gun: :gun: All jokes aside, (regardless I still love Doom) World of Warcraft is my all time favourite.
 (Even with it's ups and downs)

-I studded and still studying Software development since I was 14 years old, and still want to improve my developer skills.
+I studied and still studying Software development since I was 14 years old, and still want to improve my developer skills.

 In my free times, I play various  video games, and playing a lot of table top games.
-I recently started streaming on Twitct.tv, my gameplay and also the development of this wonderful game.
+Besides these, I recently started streaming my gameplays and also the develeopment of this wounderful game on TwitchTv.

-## Who can I contribute in to the project?
+## Can I contribute in to the project?

-Yes!
-When it's starts it open source phase, all your code a contribution will be accepted.
+Yes you can!
+When it's starts it's open source phase, all your contriubiton will be reviewd and will be added to the project.
 Also if you watch me on twitch, you can earn a currency called Pixel Coins (not final name).
 Earning enough Pixel Coins (not final name) you can buy yourself really epic things once Tower of Madness release.

-Just an example, you earn 10k Pixel Coin (not final name).
+Just an example, you earn up to 10k Pixel Coin (not final name).
 Oh that's a lot of hour watching me!
 How can I pay back your time watching me?
 Yeah that's right you can design an item from the EPIC :gem: tier that will be included in the game!
 That was not enough?
 How about 40k?
 Your brand new NPC!
 You can design it from the ground up, give him personality , items and it will interact with the players.
 Still not enough?
 Okay... let me think.... :thinking: :thinking: :thinking: :thinking:  Okay, how about monsters? or Even ....
 OHHH YEAH!!
 BOSSES!!
 You know the Tower is Huge with endless rooms.
 What if one of those rooms contains your wildest imagination?

 All kinds of stuff comes with this currency all you have to do is watch the stream and be part of the project! :heart: